Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 1. Create a file named `aks-store-quickstart.yaml` by running below command.

     ```
-    vi aks-store-quickstart.yaml
+    code aks-store-quickstart.yaml
     ```

-1. Press `i` to get into insert mode.
-Paste the following manifest into the editor:
+1. Copy and Paste the following manifest into the editor:

     ```yaml
     apiVersion: apps/v1